AlanInTsukuba/name-gender-ja/index.md

 Runner lists were obtained from nine geographically separated marathons.
 Cleaned of foreign names entered in either roman characters or katakana, these lists yielded 96,087 surname-given name-gender tuples, which were uniqued to produce 88,079 tuples.
 Uniquing makes the operating assumption that each unique tuple corresponds to a single runner who ran in multiple marathons.
 Women made up 21.2% of the list.
 This list was aggregated on given name to give counts of surnames, women and men for each given name.
 Using a threshold surname count of 23 (expectation value of 5 / share of women), Chi-square good-of-fit tests were run for names with surname counts greater than the threshold and Fisher exact test were run for names with surname counts greater than or equal to 2 and less than or equal to the threshold.
 With a female expectation share of 0.211889 and p-value cutoff of 0.05, this yielded the 2744 gender-specific (1718 female, 1026 male) given names in GivenNameGender.csv.

+Version 2: Names with both female and male instances but with p-value over cutoff were designated as "both" and added to GivenNameGenderV2.csv.
+This yielded 2954 (1718 female, 1026 male, 210 both) gender-coded names.

 <table>
 <caption><b>Sample rows from GivenNameGender.csv</b></caption>
 <thead><tr><th>GivenName</th><th>SurnameCount</th>